 While everyone hopes to get accepted on their first try, many of our successful applicants apply multiple times before being invited.
 Your prior application history does not help or hinder your chances, so we urge you to apply when you feel ready to attend, regardless of whether you’ve applied before.
 We do encourage applying with a new draft or entirely different sample, as our reading assignments are randomized and your work may be considered by one or more of the same readers as a previous application cycle.

 What materials do I need to apply?

-A sample of your work.
+An anonymized sample of your work.
 In a single document, you may submit up to two short stories of up to 10,000 words total, or a longer story of up to 10,000 words, or a novel excerpt of up to 10,000 words with a synopsis of up to three pages.
 Please follow proper manuscript format.
 Your manuscript should be formatted in 12-point Courier font and double-spaced, with one-inch margins.
 It should not exceed the word limit, even if it includes a synopsis.
 Set your margins flush left and do not justify the text.
 We prefer PDF documents, but also accept .doc, .docx, and .rtf files.
-Please anonymize your sample.
+Please be sure to anonymize your sample.

 You’ll be asked to provide short answers to the following questions: